peter88213/mm2yw7/docs/usage.md

 ------------------------------------------------------------------

-The mm2yw7 Python script creates a yWriter 7 project from a Scapple outline.
+The mm2yw7 Python script creates a yWriter 7 project from a FreeMind outline.

 ## Instructions for use

 ### Intended usage

 The included installation script prompts you to create a shortcut on the desktop.
-You can launch the program by dragging a *scap* file and dropping it on the shortcut icon.
+You can launch the program by dragging a *.mm* file and dropping it on the shortcut icon.

 ### Command line usage

 Alternatively, you can

-- launch the program on the command line passing the yWriter project file as an argument, or
+- launch the program on the command line passing the mindmap file as an argument, or
 - launch the program via a batch file.

 usage: `mm2yw7.pyw [--silent] Sourcefile`